nwjs/nw.js/docs/For Users/Getting Started.md

 ## Installation

-Download the latest NW.js binary via locally in your Node projects:
+Download the latest NW.js binary in your Node projects:

 ```shell
 npm install nw